 $33,813 is the cost of buying power from the utility over 25 years.
 Keep this figure handy.
 In the end, we’ll compare it to the cost of owning solar over the same time period so you can determine if solar panels are worth it in the long run.

 Step 2: Estimate solar system size and installation costs to answer are solar panels worth it.

-Next, you’ll need to determine what size solar system you need and the estimated amount it will cost for installation:
+Next, you’ll need to determine what size solar panel system you need and the estimated cost of solar panels:

 The calculator returns a system size and cost estimate to use for our purposes here.
 You can also compare the system size recommendation to our pre-packaged systems to hone in on an exact cost for solar financing.
 (Don’t forget to add tax to the published prices.)